 When travelling with a bike you need to be mindful of things like the size of hire car you get or navigating busy airports or train stations with large luggage.
 Some of these things will be show stoppers for some and not an issue for others.

 If you have made the decision to take your own bike the next consideration is what different airlines allow in terms of luggage and bikes.
-We have compiled a list of over 60 airlines and their rules for flying with a bike.
-Click here for the metric version and here for the imperial version.
-This is current as of Jan 2021, so before you book double check with the airline that nothing has changed.
-The table provides a link to the airline page relating to bikes as luggage and we advise that you double check that as well or speak to the airline.
-Airlines do change allowances.
-As an example we have noticed the airline we have used numerous times has reduced the allowable luggage allowed for some of the cheaper fares.
-We will update this page periodically throughout the year and ensure it remains as up to date as possible.
+We have compiled a list of over 120 airlines and their fees and policies for flying with a bike.
+The table is updated a few times each year and we also provide a link to the airline page relating to bikes as luggage and we advise that you double-check that as well or speak to the airline.

-Be aware e-bikes are either banned all together or can only travel with their batteries removed on a plane.
+Be aware e-bikes are either banned altogether or can only travel with their batteries removed on a plane.
 This is due to the size of the battery and the potential for these to catch fire on board an aircraft.

 Cardboard offers a reasonable amount of protection although it is prone to rips and tears.
 It is important to pack your bike well when using this option.
 I suspect also that these are not favourites of baggage handlers given they can be awkward to lift.
 We used this option on our last trip and both bikes made the journey there and back in one piece.

 Rigid bike case